AdobeDocs/app-builder/src/pages/resources/index.md

 [Start (25mins)](debugging/index.md)

-The basic steps of debugging a App Builder App.
+The basic steps of debugging an App Builder App.